Audit Wales

-Audit Wales (Archwilio Cymru), formerly the Wales Audit Office (WAO, Swyddfa Archwilio Cymru), is an independent public body which was established by the Senedd (Welsh Parliament; Senedd Cymru, formerly the National Assembly for Wales) on 1 April 2005.
-It has overall responsibility for auditing on behalf of the Auditor General for Wales, across all sectors of government in Wales, except those reserved to the UK government.
+The Wales Audit Office (WAO, Swyddfa Archwilio Cymru), branded as Audit Wales (Archwilio Cymru) together with the Auditor General for Wales, is an independent public body, that has overall responsibility for auditing on behalf and supporting the work of the Auditor General for Wales, across all sectors of government in Wales, except those reserved to the UK Government.

+The term "Wales Audit Office" was used in the Public Audit (Wales) Act 2004 of the UK Parliament, to refer to the "Auditor General for Wales and the members of his staff", with the body created on 1 April 2005.
+The body became a separate body corporate by the Public Audit (Wales) Act 2013 of the National Assembly for Wales (now Senedd) passed on 29 April 2013.

 Function

 Their aim is to ensure that the people of Wales know whether public money is being managed wisely and that public bodies in Wales understand how to improve outcomes.

 This overall aim is supported by four key objectives: